-In areas where Aboriginal archaeological potential has been identified - being Clyde Maintenance and Stabling Facility, and Parramatta Metro Station construction site, no ground disturbing works will be undertaken prior to receiving written clearance from the Aboriginal archaeological Excavation Director and Sydney Metro confirming that all archaeological investigations have been completed in an area and that construction works have been commenced.
+In areas where Aboriginal archaeological potential has been identified - being Clyde MSF, and Parramatta Metro Station construction site, no ground disturbing works will be undertaken prior to receiving written clearance from the Aboriginal archaeological Excavation Director and Sydney Metro confirming that all archaeological investigations have been completed in an area and that construction works have been commenced.

 All staff and contractors will be provided with a heritage induction outlining the project requirements for protecting Aboriginal heritage and the approved areas of impact.
-This induction will also include the Unexpected Finds protocol in the unlikely event that Aboriginal archaeology or objects are encountered following completion of the archaeological investigations.
+This induction will also include the Unexpected Heritage Finds Procedure (Attachment 2) in the unlikely event that Aboriginal archaeology or objects are encountered following completion of the archaeological investigations.